joaoc-dev/blueledger/README.md

   - MongoDB adapter
 - 🧊 Modals with Parallel + Intercepting Routes
 - 🔄 Data fetching, caching, and optimistic updates powered by TanStack Query
-- 📊 Custom implementation of grid/list display of powered by TanStack Table
+- 📊 Custom grid/list display powered by TanStack Table
 - 📜 Smooth rendering of large data sets powered by TanStack Virtual
 - 🧲 Drag and drop by dndkit
 - 🔔 Real time notifications by Pusher